The Peregrine Falcon Cited by Many Sources as the Fastest Flying Bird in the World

 Peregrine Falcon Speed Measurement / Sources:

-Measuring a bird or animal speed is by no means an easy and (not always) an accurate measurement, but going through various online sources it seems to be a definite agreement that the Peregrine falcon with a top diving airspeed of +- 300 km/h / 186 mph is the fastest bird.Britannica "The peregrine falcon is best known for its diving speed during flight—which can reach more than 300 km (186 miles) per hour—making it not only the world’s fastest bird but also the world’s fastest animal."
-(Source: Britannica)
+Measuring a bird or animal speed is by no means an easy and (not always) an accurate measurement, but going through various online sources it seems to be a definite agreement that the Peregrine falcon with a top diving airspeed of +- 300 km/h / 186 mph is the fastest bird.Who would win gold in the bird Olympics?

 Peregrine Falcon Outside My Window : Arnhem, Milnerton |